Maximizing Your Florida Veteran Benefits & 100 Disabled Veteran Benefits: A Comprehensive Guide

 Florida State Education Benefits For Spouses and Dependents

 Florida offers education benefits for qualifying spouses and dependent children of veterans who died from a service connected disability.
-This option may also be available to those who are spouses or dependents of veterans who are MIA, POWs, or 100% percent service-connected, permanently disabled.
+This option may also be available to those who are spouses or dependents of veterans who are MIA, POWs, or 100% percent service-connected, permanently disabled, as well as service members missing.
 Florida residency is also a requirement.

 Military spouses and school-age dependent children are also offered priority registration at certain Florida colleges if they attend using GI Bill benefits.